xuqi2024/openflexure-microscope/docs/illumination.md

 * Strip about 5mm of cable on each, and tin the cable with [wire strippers]{qty:1, cat:tool}
 * Solder the red wire to the leg with the resistor
 * Solder the black wire to the other leg
-* Take the [red heatshrink][Red heatshrink.
-2.4mm ID, 35mm long]{qty:1, cat:electronic} and slide it over the red cable up to the LED.
+* Take the [red heatshrink][Red heatshrink - 2.4mm ID]{qty:35mm, cat:electronic} and slide it over the red cable up to the LED.
 * Use a [heatgun]{qty:1, cat:tool, note: "If you don't have a heatgun the soldering iron can be used"} to shrink the heatshrink
-* Take the [black heatshrink][Black heatshrink.
-4.8mm ID, 40mm long]{qty:1, cat:electronic} and slide it over both cables up to the LED.
+* Take the [black heatshrink][Black heatshrink - 4.8mm ID]{qty:40mm, cat:electronic} and slide it over both cables up to the LED.
 * Use a [heatgun]{qty:1} to shrink the heatshrink